How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 Keep copies: Save digital copies of issued certificates for your records.

-Verify your provider: Check GMC registration, read reviews, confirm they're legitimate before paying.
+Verify your provider: Check that doctors are EU-licensed, read reviews, and confirm the provider is legitimate before paying.

 Understand validity: Confirm the certificate will still be valid when you actually need to use it.